-- Projects for which a grantee will provide third-party training and technical assistance to other tribes or Native American organizations or to non-members of the grantee organization. - Projects that require funding for feasibility studies, business plans, marketing plans, or written materials such as manuals that are not an essential part of the applicant's long-range development plan. - Projects with core administration functions that essentially support only the applicant's ongoing administrative functions and are not related to the proposed project. - Projects that support ongoing social service delivery programs or the expansion, or continuation, of existing social service delivery programs. - Projects that do not further the three interrelated ANA goals of economic development,

-- social development, and cultural preservation. - Projects from consortia of tribes that do not include documentation from each participating consortium member specifying their role and support.
+- Projects for which a grantee will provide third-party training and technical assistance to other tribes or Native American organizations or to non-members of the grantee organization. - Projects that require funding for feasibility studies, business plans, marketing plans, or written materials, such as manuals that are not an essential part of the applicant's longrange development plan. - Projects with core administration functions that essentially support only the applicant's ongoing administrative functions and are not related to the proposed project; however, for Alaska-specific SEDS projects, ANA will consider funding core administrative, capacity-building projects at the village-government level, if the village does not have governing systems in place. - Projects that support ongoing social service delivery programs, the expansion, or continuation of existing social service delivery programs. - Projects that do not further the three interrelated ANA goals of economic development, social development, and cultural preservation. - Projects from consortia of tribes that do not include documentation from each participating consortium member specifying their role and support.
 Projects from consortia must have goals and objectives that will encompass the participating communities.
 ANA will not fund projects by a consortium of tribes that duplicate activities for which participating member tribes also receive funding from ANA. - The purchase of real estate.